 It's not only Heinz who make a delicious cream of tomato soup you know!
 This simple cream of tomato soup recipe creates a classic, fresh, warming soup that's a big favourite.

+Learn how to make this mouth-watering cream of tomato soup.
 Sometimes fussy eaters can be difficult to please with soup, but this soup is perfect for picky children (or adults alike!)
 We recommend serving it as a an easy crowd-pleasing starter or just for yourself when you’re having a night in on the sofa.
 A portion of this delicious soup works out at only 280 calories per serving – perfect if you’re calorie counting or trying to be good.
 Serve with garnish, a good sprinkle of ground black pepper and a crusty loaf of bread.

 - 1 onion, chopped